kreztoffee/GameOfLife/README.md

 # GameOfLife
-Game of Life by Conway writing in processing
+Game of Life by John Conway written in processing

 ![Playing example](/demo.png)